Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 The communication between LUMI's GPUs during training with PyTorch is done via [RCCL](https://github.com/ROCmSoftwarePlatform/rccl), which is a library of  collective communication routines for AMD GPUs.
-RCCL works out of the box on LUMI, however, a special plugin is required so it can take advantage of the Slingshot 11 interconnect].
+RCCL works out of the box on LUMI, however, a special plugin is required so it can take advantage of the Slingshot 11 interconnect.
 That's the [`aws-ofi-rccl`](https://github.com/ROCmSoftwarePlatform/aws-ofi-rccl) plugin, which is a library that can be used as a back-end for RCCL to interact with the interconnect via libfabric.
 The plugin is already built in the containers that we provide here.